 Pursuant to 23 CFR 200.9(b)(11), RIDOT submits this Title VI Implementation Plan for review and approval by FHWA.
 This Plan describes how RIDOT administers its programs and operations consistent with Title VI and how it intends to carry out its Title VI/Nondiscrimination Program year to year.
-This Plan will be implemented during the course of Federal Fiscal Year 2020.
+This Plan will be implemented during the course of Federal Fiscal Year 2022.
 Comments and suggestions are welcomed and may be addressed to:

-Rhode Island Department of Transportation Office of Civil Rights

-Attn: Lilliam Abreu, Title VI Coordinator

-Two Capitol Hill Providence, RI 02903
+Rhode Island Department of Transportation Office of Civil Rights Attn: Lilliam Abreu, Title VI Coordinator Two Capitol Hill Providence, RI 02903 Phone: 401.563-4256 Email: DOT.TitleVI@dot.ri.gov

-Phone: 401.563-4256

-Email: Lilliam.abreu @dot.ri.gov

-..
-Littiaiii.abreu @dot.ii.go
+2. NONDISCRIMINATION POLICY